tkindy/website/_posts/2020-05-26-jekyll-serve-mobile.md

 This returned several addresses; the loopback address (`localhost`, `127.0.0.1`), several for my WiFi interface, and a couple for an interface named `docker0` which I'm assuming is somehow involved in Docker networking.
 As for the several for my WiFi interface, it was assigned one IPv4 address, and several IPv6 addresses with odd keywords after them that I don't really understand.

-Anyways, I took the WiFi IPv4 address while the Jekyll server as running and tried connecting to that from my phone.
+Anyways, I took the WiFi IPv4 address while the Jekyll server was running and tried connecting to that from my phone.

 {% include image.html file="jekyll-connection-refused.png" alt="connection refused" caption="Connection refused" class="tall" %}